SumiSastri/dev-blogs/docs/history-of-the-web/part1-web1.0.md

 If we thought Web 1.0 was dead, this full-stack conference hosted by Stack Skills, considered it fun to resurrect that dead thought from the grave.

-The theme of the 2-day conference, was to take us through a brief history of the web starting with HTML (Hyper Text Markup Language), reminding us that a combination of HTML & CSS (Cascading Style Sheets) are perfect tools to build any website.
+The theme of the 2-day conference, was to take us through a brief history of the [World Wide Web](https://en.wikipedia.org/wiki/World_Wide_Web), or the Web, starting with HTML (Hyper Text Markup Language), reminding us that a combination of HTML and CSS (Cascading Style Sheets) are perfect tools to build any website.
 All that JavaScript added was the browser wars and bugs...

-Here is a brief time-line of the transition points between the 3 versions of the web:
+Here is a brief time-line of the transition points between the 3 versions of the Web:

-1997 - The world-wide-web, which was started by document sharing amongs academics, was built on HTML, with URLs (Unique Resource Locators) - that linked the documents and gave academics access to scientific research.
+1980s and 1990s - The Web, which was invented by collaborators, [Robert Cailliau](https://www.cailliau.org/Welcome.html) and [Tim Berners-Lee](https://www.w3.org/People/Berners-Lee/) in 1989, was conceived as a document sharing amongst academics, was built on HTML, with URLs (Unique Resource Locators) - that linked the documents and gave academics access to scientific research.

-Web 1.0 started as a document storage and sharing experiment, the introduction of CSS, provided more opportunities for styling the typewriter-style printed page that was a bit dull and difficult to read.
+Web 1.0 started as a document storage and sharing experiment at a particle physics organisation, [CERN ](https://home.cern/), the introduction of CSS, in 1994, by [Håkon Wium Lie](https://www.wiumlie.no/en), ideas which he developed with [Bert Bos] (https://www.w3.org/People/Bos/ ), provided more opportunities for styling the typewriter-style printed page that was a bit dull and difficult to read.

-Kooky sites like [Sad Girl](https://sadgrl.online/) and [Cassie Online](https://www.cassieonline.co.uk/), Koonin demonstrated were examples of the next phase in the development of the web where people built sites for fun, self-expression and creativity.
+Kooky sites like [Sad Girl](https://sadgrl.online/) and [Cassie Online](https://www.cassieonline.co.uk/), Koonin demonstrated were examples of the next phase in the development of the Web where people built sites for fun, self-expression and creativity.

 It was not just with content, but with top-level-domains (TLDs), that content creators showed creativity.